2023

 Lauterbrunnen, Wengen, Swiss Alps

-Day 7: Interlaken - Thun - Bern, approx. 35 km + boat trip
+Day 7: Interlaken - Bern, approx. 35 km + boat trip

 Your cycling day begins with a boat trip across Lake Thun.
-Once in Thun, the Thun Castle with its huge residential tower will catch your eye.
+Once in Thun, Thun Castle with its huge residential tower will catch your eye.
 Explore the picturesque old town before cycling leisurely along the Aare to Bern.
 The Swiss capital also impresses with its dreamy old town, which knows how to enchant with numerous fountains, historic towers and small alleys.
 A special eye-catcher is the astronomical clock of the Zytgloggeturm, a medieval clock tower.

-Cyclists in Thun
+Cyclists in front of Thun Castle

-Day 8: Bern – Biel, approx. 50 km
+Day 8: Berne - Biel, approx. 50 km

 Along the Aare and Lake Wohlen, you will reach the watchmaking world metropolis of Biel during your grand bike tour in Switzerland.
 The city is ideal for brushing up on your French.
 Bilingual street signs reflect the fact that it belongs to French-speaking Switzerland.
 The French-inspired cafés and restaurants invite you to enjoy moments of pleasure.
 Try the praline speciality Bieler Bsetzisteine and treat yourself to a glass of the sparkling white wines from the vineyards on Lake Biel.